Back to California

 Medi-Cal Provider Directory: Skilled Nursing Facilities

-This law requires Medi-Cal's online provider directory to include skilled nursing facilities as a searchable option and mandates annual updates.
+This law requires Medi-Cal's online provider directory to include skilled nursing facilities.

 What This Bill Does

-• Requires the State Department of Health Care Services to add skilled nursing facilities to the Medi-Cal managed care provider directory on its website.
+• Requires the State Department of Health Care Services to add skilled nursing facilities to the Medi-Cal managed care provider directory on their website.

-• Requires the department to annually update the provider directory to ensure accuracy.
+• Requires annual updates to the provider directory to ensure information is accurate and readily accessible.

 Who It Names or Affects